-Nutrition is a critical component of pleural mesothelioma care.
+Nutrition is a critical component of mesothelioma care.
 Eating a healthy diet with adequate calories and plenty of protein will improve treatment tolerance and can lead to a better prognosis.

 Patients who maintain their weight and eat well before, during and after treatment do better than their poorly nourished peers.